 Gladue rights are based on the duty of the judge to consider the unique circumstances (experiences) of Aboriginal peoples.
-These include the challenges you, your family, and community faced and resisted as Aboriginal people, such as racism, loss of language, removal from land, Indian residential schools, and foster care.
+These include the challenges of colonization you, your family, and community faced and resisted as Aboriginal people, and continue to affect you today — such as racism, loss of language, removal from land, Indian residential schools, and foster care.
+These challenges are called Gladue factors.
 Judges must keep this information in mind and consider rehabilitation and community-based sentencing options other than jail.

 This is called a restorative justice approach.
 The goal of a restorative justice approach is to balance accountability and rehabilitation.

-The judge may still decide to send you to jail.
-If your sentence is to go to jail, the judge must keep in mind your Gladue rights to decide how long you will be in jail and your probation.
+The judge might still decide to send you to jail.
+If your sentence is to go to jail, the judge must keep in mind your Gladue rights to decide how long you'll be in jail and your probation.

 Canadian courts have found that Gladue rights apply at: